-When it comes to location, the highest average paycheck (approximately $85K per year) can be spotted in Winston-Salem, N.C.; Hartford, Conn. ($84K), Salt Lake City, Utah (about $50K), and Raleigh, N.C. ($50K) are the next top-paying cities.
-Approaching the lower end of the pay scale (at around $42K) is Atlanta, Ga.
-Pay rates in the United States are highest in the state of Ohio, where they average to $75K annually.
+When it comes to location, the highest average paycheck (approximately $85K annually) can be spotted in Winston-Salem, N.C.; Hartford, Conn. (about $84K), Salt Lake City, Utah ($50K), and Raleigh, N.C. ($50K) are the next top-paying cities.
+Atlanta, Ga. is near the bottom for pay at $42K.
+Department of Public Health workers in Ohio earn the most — around $75K per year on average.

 Years of Experience

 For those with five to nine years of experience, average earnings amount to $50K per year.
 The greater proportion of employees (41 percent) report one to four years of experience and bring home median pay of about $46K annually.

 Registered Nurses earn $60K per year, far more than their non-accredited counterparts.
 Earning a Public Health Nurse certification garners significant financial rewards of $55K annually on average.
 The highest-paying degree here is a Master of Public Health (MPH), Epidemiology; Department of Public Health awards approximately $57K to these degree-holders.

 The highest-paying skill in this position seems to be Regulatory Compliance; individuals who report it as part of the repertoire have a median income of $57K per year.
 A common skill in Department of Public Health's work force is Public Health; around one in five of survey participants report using it on the job.
 Many workers are also familiar with Data Analysis, Microsoft Office, and Microsoft Word.